Your Employee and Family Assistance Program is a support service that can help you take the first step toward change.

 Change your language

 Much of what we learn is passed on through the words we use.
 Calling something “gay” or “retarded” used to be common, but these words are now understood to be offensive and oppressive.
 When you hear your child using racist, sexist or homophobic language, point it out and try to find alternative words.
 For example, instead of calling a party “lame”, which is offensive to people with physical impairments, you could refer to the party as “boring”, or “dull”.
-Another way to challenge discriminatory language is to ban generalities: don’t allow yourself or your children to refer to any group of people as a whole, as in “all Americans are polite”, but encourage them to be specific, “Samantha is polite”.
+Another way to challenge discriminatory language is to ban generalities: don’t allow yourself or your children to refer to any group of people as a whole, as in “all Canadians are polite”, but encourage them to be specific, “Samantha is polite”.

 Diversify your life